past5/past5.github.io/_posts/2016-02-19-of-hammers-and-ceilings-of-glass.md

 One of the biggest fallacies I discovered in my youth is the perceived notion that any hard work will be rewarded.
 When I was twenty, I lived on my own and did jobs such as demolition and concrete removal to pay bills.
 If you want to know what its like to feel exhausted, try swinging a 10 pound hammer at the wall for a few hours..  ..Do it for a day, and you might make a hundred bucks.
 Not sure if that is an appropriate reward for inevitably wearing out your joints by age of thirty.

 And yet, I think demolition was also the easiest job I ever had.
 What's hard is to develop a sledgehammer of mind that breaks through perceived glass ceilings and allows us to reap the social reward that comes with building a successful career and business.
 Going out and getting customers is hard.
 Satisfying them is even harder.
-Constantly improving at what you do is hard.
-Producing more than you take back is harder still.
+Constantly improving at what we do is hard.
+Producing more than we take back is harder still.
 Initiating meaningful change that impacts our whole lifestyle is often the hardest...

 And yet, I think that kind of hard is what gets rewarded.
 I am still working on it.
 Ask me again in a decade.